jadecobra/python_tdd_exercises/source/classes.rst

     SyntaxError: parameter without a default follows parameter with a default

-  I cannot put a parameter that does not have a default value after one that does
+  I cannot put a parameter that does NOT have a default value after a parameter that has a default value

 * I add a default value for ``year_of_birth``